Platform21 April 2026

-Structure Before Speed: Why Better Decisions Need More Than One Opinion
+Structure Before Speed: Why Better Decisions Start With the Right Question

 By Forenta Team

 This is not a productivity problem.
 It is a judgment problem.
 As the cost of building drops, it becomes a more expensive one.
 When a team can move from idea to working prototype in days, the constraint shifts.
 The question is no longer whether something can be built quickly.
-It is whether the right thing is being built, and whether the reasoning behind that choice has been genuinely challenged before work begins.
+It is whether the right thing is being built, whether the right question was asked, and whether the reasoning behind that choice has been genuinely challenged before work begins.

 The structural weakness of single-source analysis